gvoze32/botpxlv/README.md

 # BotPXLV

 ## Installation
-1. Clone the repository: `git clone https://github.com/yudarmd/botpxlv.git`
+1. Clone the repository: `git clone https://github.com/gvoze32/botpxlv.git`
 2. Navigate to the project directory: `cd botpxlv`
-3. Install dependencies: `npm install`
+3. Install dependencies: `npm i`

 ## Usage
+1. Run domains getter `python get_domains.py`
-1. Run the script: `node index.js`
+2. Run the script: `node index.js`
-2. Follow the prompts to input the domain email, referral code, and the number of referrals you want to generate.
+3. Follow the prompts to input the domain email, referral code, and the number of referrals you want to generate.
-3. The script will then proceed to register users with randomly generated email addresses and refer them using the provided referral code.
+4. The script will then proceed to register users with randomly generated email addresses and refer them using the provided referral code.

 ## Additional Notes
 - Adjust the delay between requests (`setTimeout`) according to your needs and service limitations to avoid rate-limiting or bans